-ASL's adult learning program carries out the School's mission to develop lifelong learners.
+ASL's adult learning program carries out the School's mission to encourage lifelong learning.
 We hope that parents, faculty, staff, alumni and friends of ASL will enjoy participating in the following educational opportunities:

 Master classes with Alice Leader